magnusnosnes/10000_Ngon_genomes/Analyses/03_import_analysis.md

     ## Local transmission 2057.5000000 2066.0000000 2068.8000000
     ## Import / Total        0.1278246    0.1290051    0.1325885

+In Norway we estimate that there is 29% importation.
+This is more than twice the estimated amount in USA and Australia (each ca. 13%)

+## Cumulative growth of transmission lineages

+The following plots show the cumulative number of sequences obtained from each estimated transmission lineage over time

 ``` r
 name_date_NOR = name_date[name_date$name%in%nor_tips,]
 linfo_NOR = lineage_info(Result_NOR,name_date = name_date_NOR)